 Shantala: The most demanding aspect is definitely when we’re on charter.
 The best part is creating well-planned and tested recipes that plate up the way I imagined them to be.

 Ollie: The most demanding part is keeping well stocked with fresh produce.
 In a restaurant you have deliveries every day, which you just can’t do on a yacht.
 The most rewarding aspect is keeping the guests and crew happy by preparing dishes that look good and taste good.
 There’s also the travelling part: you can still see the world and that beats being stuck in a restaurant kitchen every day of the week.

 When asked about the most popular dish among guests on board, Jimmy responds: “Difficult to say, I would hope they love all of it, because that’s what we strive for!

 “Meet the chefs” was first published in a previous edition of “inhuis”.
 Although the chef from this article might not be onboard, it is the crew’s goal to give every charter guest an unforgettable experience.
-Follow the link to YACHTS followed by YACHTS FOR SALE & CHARTER (or via this direct link: click here) for more information about these yachts.
+Follow the link to “Yachts” followed by “Yachts for sale & charter” [click here] for more information about these yachts.